Diffusion in small time in incomplete sub-Riemannian manifolds: Discussion and review of related work

 and gave an example to show that \eqref{VARA} can fail without this condition.

-The methods in \cite{MR634964} and \cite{MR1089046} work `outwards' from relatively compact subdomains $U$ in $M$ and make essential use of the following identity, which allows to control $p$ in terms of $p_U$.
-See \cite[Chapter 2, Theorem 4.2]{MR634964}.
-Let $U,V$ be open sets in $M$ with $V$ compactly contained in $U$.
-Then, for $x\in M$ and $y\in V$, we have the decomposition
+The methods in \cite{MR634964} and \cite{MR1089046} make essential use of the following disintegration identity.
+See \cite[Chapter 2, Theorem 4.2]{MR634964}, but the result depends only on the strong Markov property and is valid also in the present context.
+Let $D,U$ be open sets in $M$ with $D$ compactly contained in $U$.
+Then, for $x\in M$ and $y\in D$, we have